 It’s impossible to talk about the origins of cosmic horror without discussing Howard Phillips Lovecraft (1890 – 1937).
 His tragic life and unique upbringing shaped much of what went into his fiction, and his own worldview contributed to the focus on the fear of the unknown and the helplessness of the mortal man.

 Disclaimer: A lot has been said about the bigotry of H.P.
 Lovecraft.
 While I do not support this worldview, it is important to recognize its importance to shaping what would eventually become cosmic horror.
-I’ll leave the ethical debates for others; as our focus here is on his work, not his moral character.
+However, our focus here is on his work, not his moral character.

 Howard Phillips Lovecraft was an only child born in Providence, Rhode Island in 1890.
 His father was committed to a mental hospital in 1893 and died five years later, when Howard was only eight years old.
 After this, he and his mother moved in with her two sisters and her father, successful industrialist Whipple Van Buren Phillips.3